-The Deployable Operations Group is seeking at least 100 of the Coast Guards finest junior officers and enlisted personnel to compete for the DOGs tactical billets by applying for the assessment and selection program, a rigorous week-long test of physical strength and mental savvy that also includes specialized training.
+The Deployable Operations Group is seeking at least 100 of the Coast Guard's finest junior officers and enlisted personnel to compete for the DOG's tactical billets by applying for the assessment and selection program, a rigorous weeklong test of physical strength and mental savvy that also includes specialized training.

-To become part of this animal, anyone with an interest in law enforcement should apply to attend the A&S program, which provides the basis for filling the tactical billets in the DOGs Deployable Specialized Forces.
+To become part of this animal, anyone with an interest in law enforcement should apply to attend the A&S program, which provides the basis for filling the tactical billets in the DOG's Deployable Specialized Forces.
 Specifically, the program focuses on filling the tactical billets on these DOG DSFs: Maritime Safety and Security Teams, the Maritime Security Response Team and Tactical Law Enforcement Teams.

-The A&S program offers a unique training opportunity.
-It is a great way to see what the DSFs are all about and get some training youll probably never get anywhere else, said MKCM Darrick Dewitt, the DOGs command master chief.
-And, it will help you to make an educated decision down the road about requesting to fill a DSF tactical billet.
+"It is a great way to see what the DSFs are all about and get some training you'll probably never get anywhere else," said MKCM Darrick Dewitt, the DOG's command master chief.
+"And it will help you to make an educated decision down the road" about requesting to fill a DSF tactical billet.

-The week-long program, run by top subject matter experts from the six types of DSFs, is grueling as it tests for aptitude and ability to successfully integrate into one of our DSFs, said Capt.
-Mark Hemann, the DOGs division head for training and standardization.
+The weeklong program, run by top subject-matter experts from the six types of DSFs, is grueling, as it "tests for aptitude and ability to successfully integrate into one of our DSFs," said Capt.
+Mark Hemann, the DOG's division head for training and standardization.

-Before their departure, the candidates receive feedback and find out if they have passed the program.
+Before their departure, the candidates receive feedback and find out whether they have passed the program.
 The DOG and CG Personnel Command then work together, factoring in other assignment considerations, to fill the approximately 120 three-year tactical billets that are available each year.

-The A&S program is similar to the Department of Defenses selection process of special force units, said Hemann, who noted it may not be as intensive, but it has the same objective.
+The A&S program is similar to the Department of Defense's selection process of special force units, said Hemann, who noted it may not be as intensive, but it has the same objective.

-Tests include physical training such as climbing up a caving ladder to simulate boarding a vessel, climbing down a repel tower to simulate a vertical insertion, a leadership reaction course, marksmanship and computerized simulations to test judgment.
+Tests include physical training such as climbing up a caving ladder to simulate boarding a vessel, climbing down a rappel tower to simulate a vertical insertion, a leadership reaction course, marksmanship and computerized simulations to test judgment.

-All commanding officers and officers-in-charge are strongly encouraged to send forward the applications of any officers and enlisted personnel who have expressed a strong interest in these tactical billets, said Vice Adm.
-Vivien Crea, Vice Commandant.
+"All commanding officers and officers-in-charge are strongly encouraged to send forward the applications of any officers and enlisted personnel who have expressed a strong interest in these tactical billets," said Vice Adm.
+Vivien Crea, vice commandant.

-"Someone who has gone through the MLEA has an excellent appreciation and understanding of the Coast Guards law enforcement mission with the basic skills and training necessary to be successful DOG members, said Cmdr.
-Mark Wilbert, the MLEAs commanding officer.
-Its an excellent opportunity for our graduates who currently are not in tactical billets to take their training and expertise to another level within the law enforcement field.
+"Someone who has gone through the MLEA has an excellent appreciation and understanding of the Coast Guard's law enforcement mission, with the basic skills and training necessary to be successful DOG members," said Cmdr.
+Mark Wilbert, the MLEA's commanding officer.
+"It's an excellent opportunity for our graduates who currently are not in tactical billets to take their training and expertise to another level within the law enforcement field."